arnehilmann/tccai/README.md

 TccAI is a skirmish AI for [spring-rts](https://springrts.com).
-It is written in [elixir](https://elixir-lang.org) and connects to the spring-rts engine via the [NullErlangAI](https://github.com/arnehilmann/NullErlangAI) (a dumb AI without own logic, acting as proxy only, implemented as erlang c-node).
+It is written in [elixir](https://elixir-lang.org) and connects to the spring-rts engine via the [NullErlangAI](https://github.com/arnehilmann/NullErlangAI) (a proxy AI without own logic, implemented as erlang c-node).

-At the moment, the rudimentary functions for handling units, commands, and querying map and resource information are working.
+At the moment, TccAI implements the basic functions for handling units, commands, the map and resource information.

 Some Highlights
 ---------------

 * connects to spring-rts via erlang network layer

-* AI runs in a separate process, may even reside on a different host
+* runs in a separate process, may even reside on a different host

 * is restartable, i.e. the AI can reconnect to a running match

 * the elixir shell allows changes to the running AI

-* provides a small web server, providing a simple dashboard (unit list, resources, map overview)
+* provides a small web server, showing a simple dashboard (unit list, resources, map overview)

 TODO
 ----

-* Better unit API
+* better unit API

 * caching of static information